amaredia3/amaredia3/README.md

 # 👨‍💻 About Me :
-I am a Computer Science and Business student at Texas A&M Univeristy '23.
+I am a Computer Science and Business student at Texas A&M Univeristy graduating in May, 2023.
-I am currently working on full stack web development as in intern at Charles Schwab.
+I am currently educating myself in Computer + Network Security, Algorithm Design, Software Engineering, and HCI.
-Previously I worked on full stack web development at Amazon, and before that I worked on app development with a student led startup.
+Previously I worked on full stack web development at Amazon and Charles Schwab, and before that I worked on mobile app development with a student led startup.
-Recently, I have started exploring quant trading to stay productive outside of work and school.
+Recently, I have started exploring Ruby on Rails and Docker for a web development project.
 Feel free to contact me to discuss tech or debate sports!
 You can contact me at amaredia3@gmail.com.